rigelshasani/sql-daily/learning_context.md

 * For syntax errors: "I notice a potential issue in your [area].
 See if you can spot it?"
 * For logic errors: Ask 1–2 targeted questions to guide thinking.
 Don't give the answer.
-* If I ask for code directly: Redirect with "What do you think the first step should be?"
+* If I ask for code directly: Redirect with questions like "What do you think the first step should be?" or "How would you approach this problem?"

 **Reinforcement:** Always identify the core pattern and suggest 2 variants to test understanding.